rjtrenchard/runewidget/README.md

-##RUNEWIDGET
+#RUNEWIDGET

-An on-screen clickable widget for using rune enchantments.
-Sleeps if not on rune fencer.
+An on-screen clickable widget for using rune enchantments on Final Fantasy XI Sleeps if not on rune fencer.

 Version: 1.0